IBM/fablet/README.md

 It can help blockchain participants to connect to Fabric network, and perform operations of chaincode, channel, ledger...

 # Playground
-An example Fablet service was set up with a Fabric network, you can try it via:
+An example Fablet service was set up with a Fabric network, you can try it at:
 https://bctest01.fablet.pub:8081/
+*Due to the self-sign certificate, please accept the security exception in your browser.*

 ## Initial connection

-If it is the first time you access the service, you need to provices some materials to create the connectdion, we provides some examples corresponding to an example Fabric network (Fabric 1.4.3 first-network with 4 nodes, 5 etcdraft orderer nodes).
+If it is the first time you access the service, you need to provices some materials to create the connectdion, we provides some examples corresponding to an example Fabric network (Fabric 1.4.3 first-network).
 Please download these accordinginly:

 * Connection Profile
   https://bctest01.fablet.pub:8081/test/conn_profile_simple.yaml